Scottish Trust Deeds

 How long does a protected trust deed usually last?

-Does a trust deed affect your credit file?
+Will it affect your credit file?

 Yes.
 A protected trust deed is a formal insolvency solution and can affect your credit file for six years from the date it begins.
+It is also recorded in the public Register of Insolvencies.

 Sources